CHILD PROTECTION POLICY

 2.4.3 Risk Management at the Conclusion of the Investigation

 At the completion of the investigation, a finding will be made in relation to the allegation and a decision made by the Principal regarding what action, if any, is required in relation to the PSOA, the child(ren) involved and any other parties.

 2.5 What information will be provided to the PSOA?

 (a) that an allegation has been made against them (at the appropriate time in the investigation); and

 (b) of the substance of the allegation, or of any preliminary finding and the final finding.

 The PSOA does not automatically have the right to:

 (a) know or have confirmed the identity of the person who made the allegation; or

-(b) be shown the content of the Ombudsman notification form or other investigation material that reveals all information provided by other employees or witnesses.
+(b) be shown the content of the OCG notification form or other investigation material that reveals all information provided by other employees or witnesses.